latolukasz/beeorm-doc/docs/guide/validated_registry.md

-# Validated registry
+# Validated Registry

-On previous pages you learned how to create `beeorm.Registry` and entities.
+n previous sections, you learned how to create a `beeorm.Registry` object and register entities with it.
+You should also know how to configure database connections by now.
+In this section, you will learn about the `ValidatedRegistry`, which is the heart of BeeORM.

-You should also know already how to configure database connections.
+## Validating the Registry

-Now it's time to learn how to create the heart of BeeORM - object called `ValidatedRegistry`.
+Validating the Registry

-## Validating registry
+To create a ValidatedRegistry, you first need to create a `beeorm.Registry` object and register the necessary database connections and entities with it.
+Then, you can call the `registry.Validate()` method to create a `ValidatedRegistry` object.
+Here is an example:

 ```go{17}
 package main